CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/lin-improving-2023/index.md

 - article-journal
 publication: 'in *Physics in Medicine & Biology* [SCI, JCR Q2]'
 doi: 10.1088/1361-6560/ace1cf
-abstract: Objective.
+abstract: <div class="justify-align">Objective.
 Due to the blurry edges and uneven shape of breast tumors, breast tumor segmentation can be a challenging task.
 Recently, deep convolution networks based approaches achieve satisfying segmentation results.
 However, the learned shape information of breast tumors might be lost owing to the successive convolution and